Discover more at Montacute House

 Montacute House is one of the few Elizabethan houses in England to still have its compartmentalised garden.
 From the impressive ‘wibbly wobbly’ hedges by the Cedar Lawn, to the tropical interior of the Orangery, each area offers something different for you to explore and enjoy, no matter what the season.

-Originally the entrance to the house and surrounded on three sides by balustraded walls of glowing Ham stone, the East Court is adorned with lanterns and obelisks and on the west side, by the terrace of the house.
+Originally Montacte House was approached from the east, making East Court part of the entrance to the house.
+It is surrounded on three sides by balustraded walls of glowing Ham stone that are adorned with lanterns and obelisks.
+On the west side is the terrace of the house.

 The old walls shelter mixed flower and shrub borders, following a planting scheme devised in the 1950s by Vita Sackville-West with the replanting supervised by Mrs Phyllis Reiss of nearby Tintinhull Garden.

-This extensive lawn is a great spot to enjoy a picnic, with a pair of tall cedars at its south end.
+This extensive lawn is a great spot to enjoy a picnic, with views across the parkland and a pair of tall cedars at its south end.
 According to the manorial survey map of circa 1782, this lawn was known as Pig’s Wheatle Orchard and was converted into a bowling green in the 19th century.
+On the west side of the lawn are large yews, affectionately known as the 'wibbly wobbly' hedges.

 The West Drive marks the approach to the house with a grand avenue of clipped Irish yews leading to the west gate, flanked by stone piers surmounted by the Phelips family crest.
 The crest consists of a basket of flames and bears the date 1787.

-A recent major conservation job was the reshaping of the iconic yews to restore 19th-century sight lines.
+In recent years, major conservation of these iconic yews was undertaken to reduce and reshape them to restore 19th-century sight lines.

 The Garden Orchard on the South Drive is one of the less formal areas of the garden, making it ideal for running around and eating picnics.